 If you’re looking for a salad that is going to kill it in terms of flavor, color, crunch, and satisfaction, then you have arrived.
 This satisfying Southwestern chicken salad I the kind of thing that I love to order out, but I love making at home even more.
 Mostly because I can have seconds.

-There are certain areas of the country where the cooking and the flavors and the dishes captivate people far beyond the confines of their borders.
-(This of course is true for places outside of the U.S. – perhaps we’ve all sampled and enjoyed some Italian cooking, yes?)
+There are certain areas of the country where the cooking of the flavors and the dishes captivate people far beyond the confines of their borders.
+(This, of course, is true for places outside of the U.S. — perhaps we’ve all sampled and enjoyed some Italian cooking, yes?)
 But within the U.S., I think it’s safe to say that Southwestern food has a fan base far beyond its region.

 The lines between Southwestern and Tex-Mex cuisines are a little blurry.
 There are beans and chilis and tomatoes and corn and similar spices in both.
-And there is a lot to say about the chilies of the Southwest (see here for loads of good info on that).
-When I was a kid and budding cook, Jane Butel’s books made a big impact on me, and that was my intro to the flavors of the Southwest.
+When I was a kid and a budding cook, Jane Butel’s books made a big impact on me.
+She was one of the first people to write extensively about the food and cooking of the Southwest, and that was my intro to this amazing cuisine.

-Chicken Taco Salad: This salad is a full-on festival of color and texture and flavor — a joy to look at and a joy to eat.Tweet This
+Chicken Taco Salad: This Southwestern main dish salad is a full-on festival of color and texture and flavor — a joy to look at and a joy to eat.Tweet This

 How to Make Chicken Taco Salad